-That said, below are some of the most expensive (and high quality) boxing gloves that you might want to consider.
+That said, below are some of the most expensive (and high quality) boxing gloves that you might want to consider if you are in the market for high-end gloves.
 Each boxing glove is summarized with pros and cons as well as an aggregate star rating out of 5 stars based on user reviews.

 If you just want to know ahead of time which one of the gloves we like the most, look at our pick below before browsing to the other gloves.
 Here is our pick for the top glove on the list.

 Cleto Reyes Hook and Loop Training Gloves

 Cleto Reyes gloves are known for its minimal padding and colorful designs.
 But if you like putting the hurt on your sparring partner, grab nothing than a pair of Cleto Reyes Hook and Loop Training Gloves.

 Despite having a minimalist padding design, the gloves can absorb hard hits, which allow wearers to throw punches without having to worry about injuring themselves or getting sore.
 The incredible finger and thumb design also ensure wearers of added support to reduce the chances of injury.

 Amateurs and professional boxers are both known to prefer Cleto Reyes gloves because they are moisture resistant, eluding the chances of water damage or mold build up.